 When the situation has been resolved, members of staff must review the reasons for it happening and ensure measures are taken to ensure that it does not happen again.
-An incident report will be completed and the school will ensure that all of the details are passed on to the Principal / Head of School immediately.
+An incident report will be completed, and the school will ensure that all of the details are passed on to the Principal / Head of School immediately.

-20. Penalty Notices
+20. Notices to Improve and Penalty Notices

 The MAC and its schools have adopted a consistent approach to encouraging and promoting attendance.
-Where a school is not satisfied with the reasons given for absence, the local authority will be asked to arrange the issue of a penalty notice.
+Where a school is not satisfied with the reasons given for absence, the local authority will be asked to arrange the issue of a Notice to Improve or a Penalty Notice.